CanonicalLtd/maas-docs/src/en/manage-cli.md

 Title: MAAS CLI
 TODO:  Provide links to definitions of the entities (e.g. fabric, dynamic address range)
-       Decide whether explicit examples are needed
-       Decide whether foldouts should be used
-       Consider a way to explain how an API call is converted to a CLI command
+       Decide whether explicit examples are needed everywhere Foldouts cannot be used due to bug: https://git.io/vwbCz Consider a way to explain how an API call is converted to a CLI command